bkuschak/cmsis_dap_tcp_esp32/README.md

   - Currently only one channel.
 Sample rate and averaging are runtime configurable.
 - Optional TLS sockets to authenticate clients and encrypt all TCP traffic.
+- Optional OTA firmware updates using a simple TCP socket with ncat.
 - Builds as a standalone ESP-IDF application, or can be integrated into your own app as a component.
 - Typical performance: